 On this Colombia vacation itinerary, spend two weeks beach-hopping, exploring Cartagena and the beautiful Tayrona National Park.

 The beautiful, walled city of Cartagena was made for a few days of wandering its streets – although given the heat, which is unbearable by midday, you’ll want to get out early and enjoy a mid-afternoon siesta.
 We’ve got a full guide to Cartagena on the site, but you can also keep reading below for some further great suggestions.

 Start by heading to the castle to learn about the conflict between the Spanish and English (and pick up an audio guide, which is both hilarious and informative).

-After that, head back across the river and into the streets of the beautiful neighbourhood Guitsemani.
-Stroll around streets packed with colourful buildings and look out for street art.
+After that, head back across the river and into the streets of the beautiful neighborhood Getsemani.
+Stroll around streets packed with colorful buildings and look out for street art.

 For lunch, grab an arepa on the go, from Colombitalia Arepas.
 Arepas are a corn tortilla and are everywhere in Colombia.
 Served with breakfast, lunch and dinner.
 Here you can get one with pizza toppings on – delicious!